Skip to the content.

 That’s the default hitsound for Edda, and it can be changed in the Settings menu (under Audio Playback, then Playback Sound).

-By default Edda also provides a bass drum sound and a hi-hat sound, but you can add your own hitsounds if you aren’t satisfied with either.
+By default Edda also provides a bass drum sound, a hi-hat sound and a tick sound from MMA2, but you can add your own hitsounds if you aren’t satisfied with either.

 To add your own hitsounds, go to the Resources folder in your Edda install and place .mp3 or .wav files there.